Consumers continue to fall for windfall schemes

 If it sounds too good to be true it probably is.
-Yet hundreds if not thousands of Americans continue to fall prey to unscrupulous overseas scammers who send emails claiming the recipient has won millions of dollars and only needs to send a certain amount of money to receive the funds.
+Yet hundreds if not thousands of Americans continue to fall prey to the latest scams from unscrupulous overseas scammers who send emails claiming the recipient has won millions of dollars and only needs to send a certain amount of money to receive the funds.

 The spam mail can fill an inbox with everything from claims of lottery winnings to inheritances from second cousins thrice removed.
 Some of the emails may look legitimate while others are filled with poor grammar and misspelled words.

 Despite the recipient having never purchased a lottery ticket or knowing of a long lost relative in Saudi Arabia, there are those who believe the messages and send their money off–by providing their credit card number and personal information.